• Galleries

 This one looks pretty good

 I’m currently staying in one of the high rise apartments.
 It’s one of three towers, all are 35 stories high, it’s got a gym but no pool, and the residents are 98% percent Chinese if I had to guess.
-Once again, the Chinese don’t care about pools and sunshine and swimming.
+Once again, the Chinese don’t care for pools and sunshine and swimming.
 It’s been a really wild transition in Sihanoukville from not having hardly any building over a few stories high to having tons of buildings 35-40 stories high!
 That’s how China rolls.
 So the housing situation has definitely eased up.
 For $25/night I’ve got a basic studio with a balcony, decent view, washing machine, small kitchen with a fridge, microwave, and two burners, blasting AC, and a tiny (but nice) bathroom.
-The thing that makes me laugh is the bathroom door opens into the bathroom, and doing so blocks off the counter with the sink, and there is so little room that the only way to close the door once you’re inside the bathroom is to step into the shower or be seated on the toilet.
+The thing that makes me laugh is the bathroom door opens into the bathroom, and doing so blocks off the counter with the sink, and there is so little room that the only way to close the door once you’re inside the bathroom is to step into the shower (or be seated on the toilet).
 If they just made it so the door opened outwards they wouldn’t have this problem!

-Anyway, it’s in a nice busy location, two of the best casinos for poker are walking distance, the brand new mall is right across the street, street food carts are everywhere, as well as a few Chinese restaurants and Indonesian restaurants (apparently the Indonesians are the new big online real time gambling market), there’s massage places, there’s also a beach also within walking distance, but it’s a private beach owned by a resort (it used to be public a few years ago, which is annoying).
-Of course being a white guy I can basically just walk right in, no questions asked, and go to the beach.
-It’s funny because the mostly Chinese guests want absolutely nothing to do with the beach during the day.
-They generally don’t like swimming and they hate being out in midday sun, so there’s hardly anyone around.
-Although I’d rather go a mile down the road to the Novotel beach club, which has beachfront but also a really nice big pool with lounge chairs and umbrellas.
-I get my $4 smoothie mango passion fruit smoothie and swim and read for a bit.
-And since it’s almost all Asians, generally there’s no one else swimming.
-Not a bad setup!
+Anyway, it’s in a nice busy location, two of the best casinos for poker are walking distance, the brand new mall is right across the street, street food carts are everywhere, as well as a few Chinese restaurants and Indonesian restaurants (apparently the Indonesians are the new players in the real time online gambling market), there’s massage places, there’s also a beach within walking distance, but it’s a private beach owned by a resort (it used to be public a few years ago, which is annoying).
+Of course being a white guy I can basically just walk right in, no questions asked, and go to the beach, and have it all to myself.
+Like I said before, the Chinese will not touch an unshaded beach during the day with a 50 foot pole.

 Reading my book at Amazon Coffee on the beach